-A trio of plucky piglets blow youngsters away in Northern Ballet’s lively new production for children.
+A trio of plucky piglets blow youngsters away in Northern Ballet’s Three Little Pigs, a lively new production for children.

-Three Little Pigs is a specially created short ballet designed to introduce little ones to the magic of live dance, theatre and music.
+Northern Ballet’s Three Little Pigs is a short ballet designed to introduce little ones to the magic of live dance, theatre and music.
 Dancers on the Graduate Professional Programme at Northern Ballet bring the well-loved fable to life, accompanied by the musicians of Northern Ballet Sinfonia.

-Last year’s adaptation of Ugly Duckling was delightful so I was eager to see their creative take on Three Little Pigs.
+Last year’s adaptation of Ugly Duckling was delightful so I was eager to see Northern Ballet’s creative take on Three Little Pigs.

-Milton Keynes Theatre responded to huge demand from little ballet fans by opening the upper circle for the two performances on Friday (23rd May) so it’s safe to say I was not alone in my enthusiasm.
+Milton Keynes Theatre responded to huge demand from little ballet fans by opening the upper circle for the two performances of Northern Ballet’s Three Little Pigs on Friday (23 May) so it’s safe to say I was not alone in my enthusiasm.
 I trotted along to the afternoon show and saw lots of school and nursery groups – as well as young families – in the theatre foyer.
 The two little girls sat behind me in the stalls were each clutching a cuddly Peppa Pig toy and chattering excitedly about seeing “real dancing pigs”.
 When the curtain lifted, the hubbub and bustle quietened down to an expectant murmur.
-A little voice piped up from nearby: “It’s starting!”
+A little voice piped up from nearby: “It’s starting!”.

 Once upon a time, a Mother Pig bids a fond farewell to her three cheerful piglets as they leave home to begin their own adventures.
 She proudly sends them on their way and they set off into the countryside.